-The new slate of Club #28 officers were sworn in at the December 28 2017 Installation of officers and “Passing of the Gavel” ceremony led by Area 30 Director Ted Allman DTM at the Herndon Branch Library.
-These officers will serve the January- December 2018 term.
+The new slate of Club #28 officers were sworn in at the June 28 2018 Installation of officers and “Passing of the Gavel” ceremony led by Area 30 Director Edwin A. Mercado-Rivera DTM at the Herndon Branch Library.
+These officers will serve the July- December 2018 term.

-This is a group of brave, dynamic officers… only one officer is serving for the first time ever in a Toastmaster term, four are returning as officers but in a different roles for the 1st time at Club #28 and two others will be returning to his post from the last term.
+This is a group of brave, dynamic officers… two officers are serving for the first time ever in a Toastmaster term, three are returning as officers but in a different roles for the 1st time at Club #28 and two others will be returning a post they have served in before.
 Please congratulate these courageous Toastmasters when you see them: